 - Extra Batteries: every single battery on the market for this camera is trash, so stock up like crazy.
 We usually bring around 8 with us, plus a few extra chargers because we burn through them like mad.

 - Camera Lenses: If you thought our camera cost an arm and a leg, wait ’til you see how much the lenses cost.
-Ha ha ha … *cries in poor* When we first got our Son a7rii, we picked up a couple of little fixed lenses (this one and this one) – they’re super lightweight and travel-friendly, and do a great job.
+Ha ha ha … *cries* When we first got our Sony a7rii, we picked up a couple of little fixed lenses (this one and this one) – they’re super lightweight and travel-friendly, and do a great job.
 But they aren’t adjustable.
 You have to move your body, because you can’t zoom in or out.
 Which eventually drove me crazy.
 So we upgraded to the 24-70 mm F2.8 G Master, which is a BEAST.
 It zooms in and out like crazy, takes amazing photos and videos, and weighs roughly one billion pounds.
 I hate how heavy it is, but I love that it’s the only lens I ever need for anything.
-If you can get away with the cheaper, lighter fixed lenses, they’re great – but if you’re constantly running around and taking photos on the go, sometimes shooting wildlife and sometimes shooting cities and don’t want to have to. switch lenses constantly if you see something you want to shoot, the G Master is well worth the investment from a quality perspective.
+If you can get away with the cheaper, lighter fixed lenses, they’re great – but if you’re constantly running around and taking photos on the go, sometimes shooting wildlife and sometimes shooting cities and don’t want to have to switch lenses constantly if you see something you want to shoot, the G Master is well worth the investment from a quality perspective.
 Don’t say we didn’t warn you about how heavy it is, though.
 Fun story: we actually managed to break our G Master lens within a week of buying it.
 Thank goodness we had a protection plan!
 It ended up costing us nothing!

 - Tripods: If you’ve ever wondered “who takes the pictures of you two together?”
 The answer is a tripod.
 We currently bring 2 tripods with us on our trips: a little JOBY Gorillapod for when we just want to snap a quick couple’s shot while we’re out exploring, and this travel-friendly full-size tripod.
 It’s lightweight by tripod standards (it weighs about 2lbs) but very sturdy, which is crucial because our camera is chunky and heavy AF.
 If you’re doing the math in your head, our camera gear setup clocks in at roughly 86 billion pounds.
 To go along with the tripod, we use this remote.